-Murdoch Mysteries is produced and aired in Canada.
+Murdoch Mysteries, now in its tenth season, is produced and aired in Canada.
 Thanks to syndication and streaming services like Acorn TV, the show also enjoys great popularity in the U.S. and U.K.

 Set in Toronto at the dawn of the 20th century, the series centers around the exploits of William Murdoch, a detective with an uncanny knack for inventing forensic techniques with which today's viewers are quite familiar.
 His fictional innovations include the lie detector machine and sonar, but Murdoch is not simply a gadget man.
 He is also a shrewd logician with keen powers of observation.